iddi/oocsi-processing/README.md

 Web brosers (via websockets) and mobile devices (iOS and Android).
 Please refer to the general documentation to know more about connection possibilities.

-## Download
+## Easy installation

-Find the latest version of the library here: [oocsi-processing.zip](dist/oocsi-processing.zip) (21kB)
+Open Processing and the Processing library manager, wait until it has refreshed, then search for "OOCSI".
+Click to install or update.
+Done.

-Alternatively, you can browse the source code on GitHub or clone the GitHub repository and get started with the code.
+## Manual installation

-## Installation
+Alternatively, you can check out the source code here on GitHub or donwload the bundle from the [releases](https://github.com/iddi/oocsi-processing/releases) page.
+Then:
 1. Extract the zip file into the Processing libraries directory (in Windows processing-x.x.x\modes\java\libraries\)
 2. Restart Processing
 3. Open the examples browser in Processing, look for the Libraries >> oocsi folder